IP-DND-Resources/Spell-Scrolls-Uplift/SpellScrollUplift.md

 **Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.

 **Magical Fluency.** You can use any Spell Scroll.
-Spells cast using this benefit that are not on your class's spell list use Intelligence, Wisdom, or Charisma as your spellcasting ability (choose when you select this feat).
+Spells cast using this benefit that are not on your spell list use Intelligence, Wisdom, or Charisma as your spellcasting ability (choose when you select this feat).

-**Keen Execution.** When you can take the Dash or Disengage action, you can take a Magic action as a Bonus Action this turn to cast a Cantrip that you know or use a Spell Scroll of Level 1 or less.
+**Keen Execution.** When you take the Dash or Disengage action, you can take a Magic action as a Bonus Action this turn to cast a Cantrip that you know or use a Spell Scroll of Level 1 or less.
 You can only use this benefit once per turn.

 ### Echomancer